WB-Portfolio/TestAutomation-Testcontainers/README.md

 The TestContainers library allows a simple and effective way to use docker chrome containers on demand and a very useful option that is the recording of tests.

+Docker should be installed to run the project.

 Clone the project and launch it using :  ./mvnw clean test